 I really love the flavor of Better Than Bouillon's No-Chicken variety in this particular recipe, but any salty broth will do.
 Add a bit of tamari or sea salt to standard broth if you don't think it's salty enough.

-You'll need a large saute pan and baking dish for this recipe.
+You'll need a large saute pan and casserole dish for this recipe.

 I bought this white Staub gratin dish specifically for Thanksgiving this year and am so glad I did!
 I love its smaller footprint (10.5 x 7.5 inches) and that it's deeper than a standard casserole dish.
 You can also bake this dressing in a standard 13 x 9 casserole dish.

-If you're baking cornbread the same day you plan to make the dressing, then obviously you don't have time for the cornbread to dry naturally.
+If you're baking the cornbread the same day you plan to make the dressing, then obviously you don't have time for the cornbread to dry overnight.
 But a quick toasting in the oven can help!

-To quick-dry the cornbread, cut it into large cubes and spread on a baking sheet.
-Bake in a 300 degree oven for about 15 minutes or until dry.
+To quickly dry cornbread, cut it into large cubes and spread on a baking sheet.
+Bake in a 300 degree oven for about 15 minutes or until dry like stale bread.

-This Gluten-Free Vegan Cornbread Dressing is simple, irresistibly delicious, and so much healthier than traditional Thanksgiving dressing.
-I hope you love it as much as we do!
+This Vegan Cornbread Dressing is simple, irresistibly delicious, and we love that it's so easily adapted for different dietary needs.
+I hope you love it as much as we do.

 Ingredients